portsoc/hangman-in-branches/README.md

 This way we purposefully limit the client's access to some resources and instead ask them to send a request each time (using an API).

 Your task in this branch is to decide which one of the functions and variables within `index.js` should be moved to files within the `server` folder.
-Write down your guesses and compare them with other students, then check our model solution (the next branch).
+Write down your guesses and compare them with other students, then check our model solution in he next branch.

 <p align="right">(<a href="#top">back to top</a>)</p>